 The EU institutions have been able to keep their sustainable finance programme on track throughout the Covid-19 pandemic although there have been some notable and largely political blockages.
 Nevertheless, the EU has an opportunity to set the global standard on sustainable finance regulation, provide a model for replication in other regions, and help to create a forward global momentum towards the achievement of the Paris Agreement and net-zero targets even ahead of time.

 In terms of action and implementation, however, little of substance has changed – at least partly because little of substance has yet commenced.
-Hopes of any progress this year are not high given the poor performance and stewardship record of the UK government on this issue since the last General Election in 2019.
+In the UK, after all the false flummery of Glasgow, hopes of any progress this year are not high given the poor performance and stewardship record of the UK government on this issue since the last General Election in 2019.
 Its rhetoric is now far beyond its actions.
 Covid-19 has dealt European economies a severe blow, but the EU has so far mostly been resilient and consistent in its determination to proceed with the larger challenge of resisting and reversing climate change even as the urgencies of overcoming the pandemic are addressed and the damaging impacts of Brexit are increasingly confined to an ‘independent’ UK.

 The common challenge remains and the commitments have not been reversed.
 Indeed, the Covid-19 response has uncovered new pathways and arguments for urgent action on public health priorities.
 Nevertheless, for the moment, the only foreseeable changes to the commitments in climate finance generally are likely to be those of emphasis and timing, priority, and pace.
 The content, the reasoning and the basic policies remain and may now be more robust while the dialogue remains confident.
 The taxonomy of appropriate climate financing continues to be built.